vykuang/aoc-2024/README.md

 - 75 cycles; cycle detection?
 - no cycles with them together; how about by themselves? no, and the numbers never decrease in magnitude, implying higher powers than polynomial
+- no cycles themselves, but stones will often repeat themselves
+- cache the result (length of blink results) of each stone, blink key
+- at blinks == 0: return 1, NOT `stone` VALUE since length == 1

 ## day 12 garden fences